 Prescription opioids can be an effective way to treat pain immediately after surgery or in patients with cancer.
 However, taking opiate painkillers over the medium or long term can cause significant problems, including opioid abuse and addiction.
 Demerol is a commonly prescribed opioid for acute pain, but its highly addictive potential makes it an unsafe choice for many people.
-Learn about the risks of Demerol addiction as well as Demerol treatment options.
+Learn about the risks of Demerol addiction as well as Demerol rapid detox treatment.

 What Is Demerol?